 With the ciphers, the letters, the phone calls, and the murders that form the Zodiac-Webster corpus delicti, O’Hare had invented his own “private language,” Penn claims, to write a “Book of Secrets” that describes the recurrent sexual abuse in cryptic but graphic detail.

-“Childhood sexual abuse is all about terrible secrets no one will listen to,” Penn told me, in a flat, somber tone that rarely fluctuated during our first and only telephone interview.
+“Childhood sexual abuse is all about terrible secrets no one will listen to,” Penn told me, in a flat, somber tone that rarely fluctuated during our telephone interview.
 “Mike had been bursting at the seams to tell the world his own terrible secrets.
 But how do you communicate the pain of a father who molested you, beat your mother, and then drank himself into oblivion night after night?
 How do you put all that out there in a way that will force people to listen?”

 As if the barrage of accusations weren’t enough, Penn explained in Times 17—a reference to the number of times Zodiac stabbed two of his victims—how he had carried out a “psychological war” against O’Hare with late-night phone calls; threatening letters; and postcards similar to those Zodiac mailed to the media.
 “To prevent further bloodshed,” Penn wrote, “I would let him [O’Hare] know that somebody was aware of his secret identity.”